CaptMD-11/CaptMD-11/README.md

 Hey, there!

-I'm currently working on VStats, a website that calculates probabilities of Binomial & Geometric distributions, one-variable statistics, and more!
+I'm a math/statistics enthusiast, and I enjoy finding connections between statistics and calculus.
+I also code in Java.
+Although I'm not an extremely serious coder, I use coding more as a tool to generate statistical models.
+I'm also looking to learn R and Python.

-I also love statistics research, especially finding connections between statistics and calculus.
+One of my projects includes <i>VStats</i>, which is a statistics calculator that computes one-variable statistics, probabilities of binomial & geometric distributions, and more!